Spiral (Suzuki novel): Plot

 One week after Mai's disappearance, her corpse is found in the ventilation shaft of a barely used office building.
 Additionally, despite having given no physical indication that she was pregnant, Mai's corpse shows signs that she gave birth before her death.
 Upon visiting the crime scene, Ando meets a beautiful woman named Masako, who introduces herself as Mai's older sister.
 After having sex with Masako, Ando later receives a fax containing information on Sadako from Miyashita, only to realize that Masako is identical to Sadako.

 Believing that Masako is Sadako reborn, Ando receives a note from her explaining that Mai was infected with the 2nd "sperm" ring virus, which targeted her womb.
 This allowed Sadako to conceive herself within Mai and control her, before birthing herself within a week and disposing of Mai's corpse.
 Also revealing that the Ring Virus can spread through literary descriptions, Sadako has ensured that Asakawa's brother publishes a book on Kazuyuki's files, allowing the virus to spread internationally.
 She then concludes that Ando is infected with the dormant virus and, should he interfere in any way, she will activate it and kill him; conversely, in exchange for Ando's cooperation, Sadako will resurrect Ando's dead son.

 Finally learning that Ryūji worked with Sadako to ensure her resurrection, Ando realizes that Ryūji deliberately influenced himself and Mai.
 By supernaturally causing the paper code to appear to Ando and making Mai watch the tape when she was most fertile, Ryūji was the mastermind behind the plan, doing so to be spared and revived by Sadako.
-An epilogue shows Ando playing with his son, Takanori, whereupon Ryūji arrives and implies that he acted for the greater good.
+An epilogue shows Ando playing with his son, Takanori, at which point Ryūji arrives and implies that he acted for the greater good.